anoma/anoma-wasm-multitoken/crates/tx_mint_multitoken/README.md

 # tx_mint_multitoken

-This transaction mints a multitoken. ie it does the following things transactionally.

-- `$multitoken_id/balance/$owner += n`
+This transaction will mint tokens under a multitoken account.